lab1092/blender-manual_ja/manual/constraints/common_interface.rst

 - The header, gathering most common settings.
 - The constraint's specific settings.
-- The influence and animation controls (the :guilabel:`Rigid Body Joint` constraints have no influence setting).
+- The influence and animation controls (the *Rigid Body Joint* constraints have no influence setting).

 Constraints Header